svitlanaf/project-3/README.md

 _Output: "0, Beep!
 Boop!
 I'm sorry, Dave.
 I'm afraid I can't do that 4, 5, 6, 7, 8, 9, Beep!
 Beep!
 Boop!
 I'm sorry, Dave.
 I'm afraid I can't do that Beep!
 Beep!
 Beep!
 Beep!
 Beep!
 Beep!
 Boop!
 Boop!
 Boop!
 I'm afraid I can't do that Boop!
 Boop!
 Boop!
 Boop!
 Boop!
 Boop!
 I'm sorry, Dave.
 I'm afraid I can't do that I'm sorry, Dave.
 I'm afraid I can't do that I'm sorry, Dave.
 I'm afraid I can't do that"._

+* _If number is greater than 100 the result is replaced with an image of a cat and  "R U kidding me?!?!?"_

+_Input: "101"_

+_Output: an image of a cat and "R U kidding me?!?!?"_

 ## Setup/Installation Requirements

 * _Clone this repository_